microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### Enhanced semantic colorization

 When IntelliSense is enabled, the Visual Studio Code C/C++ extension supports semantic colorization.
 For more information about setting colors for classes, functions, variables, etc., see [Enhanced colorization](/docs/cpp/colorization-cpp.md).
+For more information on configuring IntelliSense, see [IntelliSense configuration](/docs/cpp/configure-intellisense.md).

 ### Quick Info